stawirej/timeflow/README.md

 ## About

 - Provides java clock which can be used in production code and easily adjusted/changed in tests.
-- No passing java `Clock` as a dependency in production code is required to make it testable or use mocking libraries.
+- No passing java `Clock` as a dependency or using mocking libraries is required to test time dependent code.

 ### Without `time` library